jakewang-cmu-F24/Resume/Resume.typ

 )
 - Assembled a *Conversational GenAI* assistant based on *Retrieval Augmented Generation (RAG)* with *TypeScript*, *React*, *NextUI*, *Express.js*, *MongoDB*, *Langchain*, and *Pinecone* for personalized guidance on students' academic paths.
 Students can consult on topics ranging from choosing degree programs to selecting courses aligned with academic goals.
 - Conducted data collection with *Python* and *scrapy* from the University's public catalog.
-- Accomplished continuous delivery and integration with *GitHub Actions* workflows and *Docker* images on a self-hosted environment configured on *Oracle Cloud Infrastructure*.
+- Accomplished continuous delivery and integration with *GitHub Actions* workflows and *Docker* images on a self-hosted environment configured on *Google Cloud Platform*.